The 9th Hole at Lough Erne Resort. The resort is home to two Championship golf courses - The Faldo Course and Castle Hume Golf Course.

 If you want to maximise every minute of your trip from the moment you arrive, you can be playing the parklands of Massereene in just 20 minutes from Belfast International Airport.
 Even less if it's the George Best Belfast City Airport, where you've got Royal Belfast and Rory McIroy’s home club, Holywood, to get your game going.

-For total convenience and a fantastic base on the famous Causeway Coast, it’s got to be Portstewart, the 2017 Irish Open venue and one of the few Irish golf clubs offering three 18-hole courses at the one spot.
+For total convenience and a fantastic base on the famous Causeway Coast, it’s got to be Portstewart, host of the 2017 Irish Open venue and one of the few Irish golf clubs offering three 18-hole courses at the one spot.

 For solid golf, gorgeous scenery and incredibly friendly people, make for Newtownstewart and Cairndhu.
 And try to include picturesque Lisburn and the quirky links-parkland mix at Ballycastle in your itinerary.